-Senate Bill No. 1150 aims to provide no-cost driver's license and identity card renewals for veterans by amending Section 14-41 of the general statutes.
-The bill allows the Commissioner of Motor Vehicles to waive renewal fees for individuals whose licenses indicate veteran status.
-Additionally, veterans who apply for renewal more than six months before their license expires will receive a voucher for free renewal during that period.
-The bill also includes provisions for the issuance of duplicate licenses and identity cards by authorized contractors and municipalities, permitting a convenience fee not exceeding eight dollars.
+Senate Bill No. 1150 aims to provide no-cost driver's license and identity card renewals for veterans in Connecticut by amending Section 14-41 of the general statutes.
+The bill allows the Commissioner of Motor Vehicles to waive renewal fees for individuals whose licenses indicate their veteran status.
+If a veteran applies for renewal more than six months before their license expires, they will receive a voucher for free renewal during that six-month period.
+Additionally, the bill authorizes contractors and municipalities to issue duplicate licenses and identity cards, as well as conduct registration transactions, with a maximum convenience fee of eight dollars.

-Moreover, the bill repeals and substitutes Section 1-1h, which governs the application process for identity cards, allowing the Commissioner to waive application fees for certain individuals, including veterans who are blind or experiencing homelessness.
-The new language specifies that original identity cards will expire within seven years of the applicant's next birthday, and the Commissioner may notify cardholders of impending expiration dates.
-Additionally, the bill classifies misrepresentation of age or deceit in obtaining an identity card as a class D misdemeanor, leading to revocation of the card.
+The bill also repeals and substitutes Section 1-1h, which governs the application process for identity cards, while maintaining the requirement for identification and a fee, with waivers available for certain individuals, including veterans.
+The new provisions specify that identity cards will expire within seven years of the applicant's next birthday and include notification requirements before expiration.
+Furthermore, the bill classifies misrepresentation of age or deceit in obtaining an identity card as a class D misdemeanor, leading to revocation by the commissioner.
 The bill is set to take effect on July 1, 2025, and is projected to result in an annual revenue loss of approximately $180,000 to the Special Transportation Fund due to the waived fees for veterans.

 Statutes affected: Committee Bill: 14-41, 1-1h